List of Mario educational games: Mario's Time Machine

 Mario's Time Machine was originally released on MS-DOS, and was later released on the NES and Super NES.
 The MS-DOS version was re-released as Mario's Time Machine Deluxe in 1996.
 In the game, Bowser steals artifacts from various points in history using a time machine and Mario must return them back.
 Mario Is Missing! and Mario's Time Machine were generally poorly received.

 Mario's Early Years! games

-The Mario's Early Years! games were released for the Super Nintendo Entertainment System and computers.
+The Mario's Early Years! games were released for the Super NES and computers.
 The three games were Mario's Early Years!
-Fun with Letters; Mario's Early Years!
-Fun with Numbers; and Mario's Early Years!
-Preschool Fun (known in the United Kingdom as Mario's Playschool).
-The games were released in September, October, and November 1994, respectively, and all support the SNES Mouse peripheral.
+Fun with Letters, Mario's Early Years!
+Fun with Numbers, and Mario's Early Years!
+Preschool Fun.
+The games were released in September, October, and November 1994, respectively, and all support the Super NES Mouse peripheral.
 The games contain Mario, Princess Peach and Yoshi on a wooden boat traveling from island to island, learning about various subjects.
 All three games use the same game engine.